kubearmor/KubeArmor/contribution/development_guide.md

     * Please Note:

-      You could skip the steps for the vagrant setup completely if you're directly compiling Kubearmor on any Linux distro, or using Virtualbox.
+      You can skip the steps for the vagrant setup completely if you're directly compiling KubeArmor on any Linux distro.

       Please ensure that the steps to setup K8s are followed so as to resolve any open dependencies.